Weekly Message 10-23-2023

 Jewell Dominion

 Greetings in the name of our Lord and Savior Jesus Christ and to Him be the Glory, Power, and Dominion forever and ever and to the Holy Ghost that is yet abiding in the body.
 This month’s key phrase is the same as the month of September, “Be Different”.
-God’s word tells us that to endure in this life we must fix our eyes on Jesus (Hebrews 12:2).
-Jesus interacted with all kinds of people, but there is something beautiful, convicting, countercultural, and transformative about Jesus’ interactions with the Samaritan Woman at the well.
+Different – to be alive and sensitive in one’s spirit.
+Different – to show emotion.
+Different – to listen to what is going on in God’s house, ready to hear, to respond.
+Different – to take Jesus Christ seriously.

 In His Service,